 PAVILION OF HUNGARY

-In the Hungarian pavilion, the curators are quite a young bureau “Paradigma Ariadne”, which divided the pavilion into two equal parts where several young architectural firms conceptualized Hungary’s post-socialist architectural inheritance: powerful and brutal post-modernist buildings, perceived in Hungary as depressive “totalitarian icons”.
+In the Hungarian pavilion, the curators are quite a young bureau “Paradigma Ariadne”, which divided the pavilion into two equal parts where several young architectural firms conceptualized Hungary’s post-socialist architectural inheritance: powerful and brutal late -modernist buildings, perceived in Hungary as depressive “totalitarian icons”.

 PAVILION OF ENGLAND